July 22, 2024

 2) Recycle as much as you can

 Recycling is the most obvious way to reduce the amount of office waste ending up in landfill.
-As Phillis relates, “recycling is a learning curve” and can be confusing even for the most vigilant eco-warriers amongst us.
+As Phillis relates, “recycling is a learning curve” and can be confusing even for the most vigilant eco-warriors amongst us.
 Making sure your team is well educated on where and how to recycle in the office is key, and after several weeks of adjusting, Phillis reports “we’re doing our best and have now managed to get people to put their rubbish in the right bins!”.
 We’re sure you’ll agree, if you’ve ever attempted to place a recycling system in an office of habitual one-bin-for-everything litterers, that this is no small feat.

 3) Get to the root of sustainable office ideas